Patient's Query

 Hello doctor,

-I am attaching my recent ECGs along with readings of aerobic capacity and VO2 max.
-The VO2 max and aerobic capacity are estimated low as exercise was interrupted after five minutes in the speed of 2.3 Kmph whereas I could have gone on for at least five more minutes with speed of 3.5 Kmph.
-I have undergone stenting two years back.
-There were no symptoms but thallium stress test and then angiogram indicate a blockage.
-I am also attaching my ECGs of six months back when I have been advised a pacemaker.
-I did not follow the advice as my ejection fraction was 73% and I did not have any symptoms of blackout or fainting.
-I am currently on Crestor 5 mg, Telma 20 mg, occasional Asenapine 2.5 mg, Oxetol 1200 mg, Lamitor 300 mg plus some nutritional supplements.
-Can you tell if there has been any improvement in the ECG?
-What would my aerobic capacity and VO2 max go up to if I was allowed 10 minutes of exercise on the treadmill reaching a speed of 3.,5?
-Any other observations or advice on your part.
+I am attaching my recent ECGs along with readings for aerobic capacity and VO2 max.
+The VO2 max and aerobic capacity are estimated to be low because the exercise was interrupted after five minutes at a speed of 2.3 km/h, whereas I could have continued for at least five more minutes at a speed of 3.5 km/h.
+I underwent stenting two years ago.
+There were no symptoms, but the thallium stress test and subsequent angiogram indicated a blockage.
+I am also attaching my ECGs from six months ago when I was advised to get a pacemaker.
+I did not follow this advice as my ejection fraction was 73 percent, and I did not experience any symptoms of blackout or fainting.
+I am currently taking Rosuvastatin 5 mg, Telmisartan 20 mg, occasional Asenapine 2.5 mg, Oxcarbazepine 1200 mg, and Lamotrigine 300 mg, along with some nutritional supplements.

 Hello,